Huddleston Farmhouse in Cambridge City, Indiana is an amazing peek into the past–back when pioneers would ramble past the once eighty acre 1841 farm!

 This is a unique piece of Indiana history.
 Cambridge City is fortunate to possess such a tribute to the past.
 I hope it serves to show future generations that our historic landmarks are always worth saving!

 There is more to learn about Huddleston Farmhouse and the barn as well as a video to be shared–stay tuned.

 Small Towns: Destinations, not Drive-Thrus!
 I’m Jessica Nunemaker and THIS is little Indiana!

 Just don’t forget to tell ’em that little Indiana sent you!

-Special thank you to Nancy Sartain of Visit Wayne County Tourism for entry into Huddleston House.
+Special thank you to Visit Wayne County Tourism for hosting our stay.
 Opinions remain mine and mine alone (as always).

 Targeted.
 Relevant.
 Affordable! little Indiana advertising.